voyagersearch/quickstart-java/docs/locations.-twitter.md

 ![UI](imgs/Voyager_Geo_Tweets.png)

 ### Items to note
-  * I ran through the entire process using the `release` branch and not not have the lib conflicts noted earlier
+  * I ran through the entire process using the `release` branch and did not have the lib conflicts noted earlier
   * I was able to deploy the custom location without any changes

 [TwitterLocationFactory.java]:         ../src/main/java/voyager/quickstart/location/twitter/TwitterLocationFactory.java